 Jane Sarah (1817 – ); witness at the marriage of Mary Montevideo

 Margaret Rebecca (1819 – ); married John Bland Smith in Shoreditch 1843.
 He was a linen waterproofer and employed several men and boys.
 They had 5 children between 1845 and 1862, but in light of the surname no research has been carried out at this stage!!

 Thomas Hammond (1824 – 1879).
 Mahogany importer and dealer.
 I have details of an action against him in the Court of Chancery in dispute with his business partner.
 More details to come…

 There is also a supposed son John ( – 1842) whose date of birth I cannot find.
 The count of nine children mentioned above would seem to confirm his relationship.
-The only link I have made is that in his will dated 1841 he leaves everything to his sister Mary Montivideo Chertsey ( changed a few months later in a codicil to include Elizabeth Palmer a widow of Bishopwearmouth).
-He died in Bishopwearmouth.
+The only link I have made is that in his will dated 1841 he leaves everything to his sister Mary Montivideo Chertsey ( changed a few months later in a codicil to include Elizabeth Palmer a widow of Bishopwearmouth where he died).